PascalBod/lm-vm/README.md

 Reboot: main menu and **Quit > Restart**.

-Once the VM is rebooted, you can resize the VirtualBox window: the Linux Mint desktop will resize accordingly.

 # Update

 When all packages are up-to-date, the update manager icon (see above) does not display the orange disk.
 If this disk appears, it means it's time to perform an update.
 To do this, click on the icon (see above).